Bleona

+Life

-Qereti is an American Citizen, and as of 2010, Bleona lives in California, where she has worked with producers such as Timbaland, Rodney Jerkins, and Grammy award winner David Foster.
-She has 8 Albums in Albania and has released several singles in English, such as "Show Off", "Famous", "Take You Over", "Without You" and "Pass Out," the latter co-produced by Timbaland.
-September 10, 2013, she released the single "Take It Like A Man" which shot to No. 7 in the UK charts entirely on the strength of its fierce attitude and club-ready beat with no promotional without any support from a music label.
-She was also a celebrity judge on the fourth season of the Albanian version of The X Factor and the breakout star of the 2014 Bravo's TV reality series Euros of Hollywood, winning over viewers with her offbeat humor and outrageous personality.
+Qereti is an American citizen, and, as of 2010, lives in California, where she has worked with producers such as Timbaland, Rodney Jerkins, and Grammy Award winner David Foster.
+She has released eight studio albums in Albanian, and has released several singles in English, such as "Show Off", "Famous", "Take You Over", "Without You" and "Pass Out," the latter co-produced by Timbaland.
+On September 10, 2013, she released the single "Take It Like a Man", which went to No. 7 in the UK charts.
+She was also a celebrity judge on the fourth season of the Albanian version of The X Factor and the breakout star of the 2014 Bravo reality series Euros of Hollywood.

-In February 2019, she landed her first number one on Billboard's Dance Club Songs chart with "I Don't Need Your Love."
+In February 2019, she landed her first number one single on Billboard's Dance Club Songs chart with "I Don't Need Your Love."

-Life and career
+Early life and career

+Qereti was born on May 14, 1979 in Korçë, the daughter of Albanian parents Oli and Nazmi Qereti.

-Bleona began singing at age 5 when she joined the House of Pionieri and performed her first solo concert at age 9 for the Albanian Secret Service, where her father worked.
+Bleona began singing at age 5 when she joined the House of Pionieri.
 At 13, her parents encouraged her to focus on academics and give up on singing, but against their advice, she continued to pursue a career in entertainment.
 When she was 14 years old, Bleona earned an audition and landed her first major role as the lead singer for the Skampa Theater in Elbasan.

 Following a performance at the Albanian National Music Festival at age 15, Bleona became a household name in her native country.
-She released her first single, "Lermeni (Let Me Be Free)" and a year later released her first album, Kam Qejfin Tim (I Run My Own Game).
+She released her first single "Lermëni (Let Me Be Free)" in 1996, and the following year issued her debut album Kam Qejfin Tim (I Run My Own Game).

 Bleona's first major tour took place that year, and she performed 25 summer shows at concert halls in Switzerland and Germany.

-Bleona speaks and sings in English, Albanian, Italian and German.
+Bleona has said she learned Italian through music and often performs in Italian, and she also records in English and Albanian.

 She studied the Stanislavski System of acting, graduating with a BA from the Academy of Performing Arts in Tirana.
 She also plays violin.

 1998–2008

 From 1998 through 2002, Bleona released four albums, all of which reached the charts in southeastern Europe.
 In 1999 she headlined the Humanitarian Tour for the People of Kosovo, where she played a number of concerts around Europe.

-From 2000 to 2001 she performed more than 80 concerts across Europe, and by 2002 was headlining outdoor concerts and festivals.
+From 2000 to 2001, she performed more than 80 concerts across Europe, and by 2002 was headlining outdoor concerts and festivals.

-In that same year she released the DVD Nje xhiro neper Shqiperi (Walking Through Albania).
+In 2002, a concert program titled Nje xhiro neper Shqiperi (Walking Through Albania) was issued; footage is available online.

-In 2003 Bleona released the album Ti Nuk Di As Me Ma Lyp.
-Within 3 months of its release, the album had sold 300,000 copies.
-Over the next four years she again toured throughout Kosovo, England, Germany, Switzerland, and Italy, and co-headlined with the rock group, Elita 5.
+In 2003, Bleona released Ti Nuk Di As Me Ma Lyp.
+A 2004 piece in the Albanian daily Panorama relayed her own claim that the album had sold 400,000 copies by that time.
+Over the next four years, she again toured throughout Kosovo, England, Germany, Switzerland, and Italy, and co-headlined with the rock group, Elita 5.